 Gather and analyze information surrounding the circumstances of the reported incident to evaluate it from a regulatory perspective to determine if there were any violations.

 Identify any further corrective actions needed, including solutions to avoid further discharges.

 In most instances overflows are the result of loss of power, broken lines or the inflow capacity of the system being exceeded due to heavy rain and flooding.

 If a surface waterbody is impacted by a sanitary sewer discharge, DEP works with the responsible party to ensure water quality sampling is performed as appropriate (such as if the impacted waterbody is used for recreational purposes, etc.), until it returns to normal conditions prior to the discharge.
 These sampling results are submitted to DEP as part of its review of the incident and regulatory jurisdiction over the wastewater facility.

-The department and water management districts will also continue to collect and evaluate data collected through routine monitoring efforts to determine any long-term trends or effects.
+The department and Florida's water management districts will also continue to collect and evaluate data collected through routine monitoring efforts to determine any long-term trends or effects.